-You must address all assessment criteria relevant to the Stream to which you are applying in your application.
+Applications will be assessed against the assessment criteria described below.
+You must address all relevant assessment criteria in your application.
 We will assess your application based on the weighting given to each technical criterion and against the non-weighted (non-technical) assessment criterion.

 The application form requests information that directly relates to the assessment criteria below.
-The amount of detail and supporting evidence you provide in your application should be relative to the project size, complexity and grant amount requested.
-You should provide evidence to support your responses to each criterion.
+You should provide evidence to support your responses to each criterion and your requested budget.
 Size limits apply to all responses.

-We will only award funding to applications that score satisfactorily against all relevant criteria.
+Funding will only be awarded to applications that score satisfactorily against all relevant criteria.

-The assessment criteria for each stream are described within these guidelines as follows:
+The assessment criteria for each Stream are described within these grant guidelines as follows:

-- Stream 1 (Accelerator): see section 5.1 - Stream 2 (Targeted Call for Research): see section 5.2 - Stream 3 (Targeted Call for Research): see section 5.2 - Stream 4 (Incubator): see section 5.3.
+- Stream 1 (Incubator): see section 5.1

+- Stream 2 (Accelerator): see section 5.2

+- Stream 3 (Targeted Call for Research): see section 5.3

-5.1 The assessment criteria for Stream 1 (Accelerator)
+5.1 The assessment criteria for Stream 1 (Incubator)